mschneider/disaster_maps/README.md

 ### Image upload

 #### 3: Image upload
-Images need to be attached to an event and stored in db instead of public folder - image upload is currently a stupid http post
+Images need to be attached to an event and stored in db instead of public folder.
+Image upload is currently a stupid http post.
 Images should be possible to upload via iphone.
-An Event has many Images URLs.
+An Event should have many Images.

 ### Updating Events

 #### 2: Update API
 Events should be updatable via the API.
-There should be an updated flag set in the database so we can distinguish between creation an updating in an post_save callback.

-#### 4: Push Service
-Updated events should be added queued to the push-service after updating or creating them.
+Updated events should be queued to the push-service.
-The Push Service has clients registered.
-The clients shuould be updated via Websockets and Iphone Push of the updated / create event.

 #### optional 5: differential Push Service
 Record the updated values on POST.